apostrophecms/apostrophe/CONTRIBUTING.md

 Along those lines, the creation of blog posts about your experiences using ApostropheCMS or tweets expressing your interest help spread the word.
 When you launch a site on ApostropheCMS, ping us in Gitter or on Twitter.
 We love a good success story.

 Of course, we welcome the more traditional open source contributions via pull requests and new open issues to our GitHub repository.
-If you’d like to dig-in right away see issues with the “contributions welcome” label [https://github.com/apostrophecms/apostrophe/issues?q=is%3Aopen+is%3Aissue+label%3A%22contributions+welcome%22]
+If you’d like to dig-in right away see issues with the [“contributions welcome” label](https://github.com/apostrophecms/apostrophe/issues?q=is%3Aopen+is%3Aissue+label%3A%22contributions+welcome%22).

 Some information about submitting new issues to our GitHub repository, whether they are bugs or enhancements are documented in more detail below.